pomme-clic/s-money-documentation/docs/docs/cards/x-pay.md

 ##### Caution

-Before display the button "Add to wallet", you have to verify if this card **is not already present** in wallet and **if the phone or OS is compatible**.
+Before displaying the button "Add to a wallet", you have to verify if this card **is not already present** in the wallet and **if the phone or OS is compatible**.

 </Highlight>